 I teach Vedic Meditation after more than 20 years working as a journalist, media executive and news program executive producer.
 I teach it because it's easy and effective, particularly for busy people who want a simple technique to deal with things like insomnia and stress.

 Contrary to what many believe, you won't "lose your edge" if you meditate.
 You'll be sharper, more creative and more productive.
 I believe it's only a matter of time before meditation is the public health recommendation alongside a nutritious diet, enough sleep, and exercise.

 If you're interested in learning or just want to hear more about this technique, please feel free to contact me.

 The long story

-I began meditating eight years ago when my stress levels were skyrocketing.
+I began meditating about ten years ago when my stress levels were skyrocketing.
 I was a successful senior executive in a large media organisation.
 I’d been managing radio networks for five years after being a journalist and an executive producer of current affairs programs and talk back radio.

 I was a well-regarded leader in my field but I couldn't have been unhappier.

 I'd tried so many different approaches to improving my life but while some helped, overall I was still in the same place.

 The only thing I hadn’t tried was meditation.
 I initially attempted mindfulness meditation but found the requirement to concentrate and control my thoughts too difficult.
 A friend then suggested Vedic Meditation.
 It was a game changer.